 EASY to use Clamp on Ultrasonic Meters.
 Check our stock & prices that beats our competition

 Features LARGE LCD display, shows the Instantaneous Flow Rate, Total Flow, in user-selectable units.
 One of the first Ultrasonic flow meters with a data logger.
-Both 24 VDC and universal AC power capability
+Both 24 VDC and universal AC power capability in an Ultrasonic Heat Meter and Ultrasonic Flow Meter.

 - Medium: Any acoustically conductive fluid with less than 5% air bubbles or solids